ropensci/osmplotr/README.md

 ![map7](./figure/map7.png)

-See package vignettes ('making-maps' and 'making-maps-with-data') for a lot more detail and further capabilities of `osmplotr`.
+See package vignettes ('basic-maps' and 'data-maps') for a lot more detail and further capabilities of `osmplotr`.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.